dongmingh/v1performance/README.md

   - query: query content
   - move: move content

-+ **SCFile**: the service credentials list, one per LPAR
++ **SCFile**: the service credentials list, one per network

 ##Service Credentials

-The service credentials for each LPAR can be either downloaded or created by copy and paste from Bluemix if the network is on bluemix.
-For the local network, user will need to create a json file similar to the config-local.json in SCFiles directory.
+The service credentials for each network can be either downloaded or created by copy and paste from Bluemix if the network is on bluemix.
+For the local network, the user needs to create a json file similar to the config-local.json in SCFiles directory.

-#Chaincodes
+##Chaincodes

 The following chaincodes are tested and supported:

 * example02 chaincode

-* auction chaincode (**to be tested**)
+* ccchecker chaincode:  This chaincode supports variable payload sizes.
+Take the following steps to install this chaincode:
+  - cd $GOPATH/src/github.com/hyperledger/fabric-sdk-node/test/fixtures/src/github.com
+  - mkdir ccchecker
+  - doanload newkeyperinvoke.go into ccchecker directory